siavash79/PixelXpert/CanaryChangelog.md

+**canary-292**
+- UI Improvement
+- removed the remaining "reduce keyboard space" option from the app
+- A14QPR1: Fixed taskbar (Note: Activating the taskbar with this release will trigger "tablet mode" on pixel launcher)
+- New language: Hungarian! (translate your language via: https://crowdin.com/project/aospmods)

 **canary-291**
 - Added option to disable dismissing the ongoing notifications (A14+)
 - A14: Fixed lockscreen customization button showing up during lockscreen double-tap-torch